 note: adopted 1946; the shortened version of the anthem is used most commonly, while the full version is reserved for special occasions

-Kazakhstan name: "Menin Qazaqstanim" (My Kazakhstan)
+name: "Menin Qazaqstanim" (My Kazakhstan)

 lyrics/music: Zhumeken NAZHIMEDENOV and Nursultan NAZARBAYEV/Shamshi KALDAYAKOV